matatonic/openedai-speech/README.md

 * Compatible with the OpenAI audio/speech API
 * Serves the [/v1/audio/speech endpoint](https://platform.openai.com/docs/api-reference/audio/createSpeech)
-* Does not connect to the OpenAI API and does not require a (real) OpenAI API Key
+* Does not connect to the OpenAI API and does not require an OpenAI API Key
 * Not affiliated with OpenAI in any way
+* A free, private, text-to-speech server with custom voice cloning

 Full Compatibility:
 * `tts-1`: `alloy`, `echo`, `fable`, `onyx`, `nova`, and `shimmer` (configurable)